bsab/django-fieldbook/README.rst

 django-fieldbook
 ================

-django-fieldbook is a reusable Django app for interacting with the Fieldbook.com API.
+django-fieldbook is a reusable Django app for interacting with the Fieldbook_ API.
 Fieldbook is the fastest and easiest way to create custom information tools.
 It’s as easy to get started with as a spreadsheet, but gives you all the power of a database-driven business application.
 Teams use it to track projects and clients,